acsone/manifestoo/README.md

 * `--select-core-ee-addons [8.0|9.0|10.0|11.0|12.0|13.0|14.0]`
 * `--addons-path TEXT`: Expand addons path with this comma separated list of directories.
 * `--addons-path-from-import-odoo / --no-addons-path-from-import-odoo`: Expand addons path by trying to `import odoo` and looking at `odoo.addons.__path__`.
 This option is useful when addons have been installed with pip.  [default: True]
-* `--addons-path-python PYTHON`: The python executable to use. when importing `odoo.addons.__path__`.
+* `--addons-path-python PYTHON`: The python executable to use when importing `odoo.addons.__path__`.
 Defaults to the 'python' executable found in PATH.
 * `--addons-path-from-odoo-cfg FILE`: Expand addons path by looking into the provided Odoo configuration file.   [env var: ODOO_RC]
 * `--separator TEXT`: Separator charater to use (by default, print one item per line).
 * `-v, --verbose`